merchantprotocol/documentation/docs/05_Magento_v1/25_Product_Base_Currency/01_Overview.md

  - [Demo It](http://demo.merchantprotocol.com/M1-product-base-currency/)
  - [Forum: Talk About It](https://merchantprotocol.com/forums/forum/magento-plugin-forum/product-base-currency/)

-Product Base Currency extension enables to set a base currency on a product level instead of setting it on a website level in configuration.
+Our Product Base Currency extension enables you to set a base currency on a product level instead of setting it on a website level in configuration.
 Prices, special prices, tier prices, customer group prices and catalog price rule discount amounts can be set in a desired base currency for each product.

 ### Features